What are SBA loans and how do they work?

 The SBA Sends a Demand Letter

 Once the SBA pays the lender, it will attempt to collect payment from you.
 In most cases, you’ll receive a 60-day demand letter.
-This is a legal document stating what you owe.
+This is a legal document that outlines your financial obligations.
 Sometimes the demand letter will include an offer in compromise.
 If your business has not already done so, it will most likely be forced to cease operations at this point.

 Attempt to Settle with an Offer in Compromise

 The law states that the Treasury Department must handle collections when any federal government agency is owed a debt.
-When your defaulted SBA loan progresses to this point, you’ll have little recourse to avoid seizing your personal assets.
+When your defaulted SBA loan progresses to the Treasury Offset Program (TOP), you’ll have little recourse to avoid seizing your personal assets.

 Since it’s a government agency, it does not need to get a court order to take actions such as:

-There is no statute of limitations for SBA loan debt, as the federal government owns the debt.
-You might be able to settle with the US Treasury Department, but it is unlikely.
+There is no statute of limitations for SBA loan debt, as the federal government is the owner of the debt.
+You might be able to settle with the U.S. Treasury Department, but it is unlikely.

 Frequently Asked Questions